tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

    } DelegatedCredential;
 ~~~~~~~~~~

+cred:

+: The Credential structure as previously defined.

 algorithm:

-: The signature algorithm used to verify DelegatedCredential.signature.
+: The signature algorithm used to verify the DelegatedCredential.signature.

 signature:

 : The delegation, a signature that binds the credential to the end-entity
   certificate's public key as specified below.
 The signature scheme is specified
-  by DelegatedCredential.algorithm.
+  by the DelegatedCredential.algorithm.

 The signature of the DelegatedCredential is computed over the concatenation of:

 1. A string that consists of octet 32 (0x20) repeated 64 times.
-2. The context string "TLS, server delegated credentials" for servers and "TLS, client delegated credentials" for clients.
+2. The context string "TLS, server delegated credentials" for server authentication and "TLS, client delegated credentials" for client authentication.
 3. A single 0 byte, which serves as the separator.
 4. The DER-encoded X.509 end-entity certificate used to sign the
    DelegatedCredential.